Stone Arch Bridges of Cowley County, Kansas

 • Map Number: 30.

 • Note: This culvert has a metal arch liner beneath the stone arch.
-However, the stones are laid as for a true, structural arch.
+However, the visible arch stones are laid as for a true, structural arch.

 Otter Township Stone Culvert (2)